f5/otel-arrow-adapter/README.md

 - [Arrow schemas](docs/data_model.md) used by this package.
 - [Threat model](docs/threat_model_assessment.md).

+See the following [benchmark results](docs/benchmarks.md) to the compression ratio gains.

 ## Phase 1 (current implementation)

 This first step is intended to address the specific use cases of traffic reduction.
 Based on community feedback, many